Taha Malik

 Taha Malik was born on 31 March 1987, in United States.
 He is a Pakistani-American record producer, musician, rapper, and Film score composer.
-On completing his formal education he begun his career as a record producer.
+On completing his formal education he began his career as a record producer.

 Early life

 During high school, Malik began exploring music-making on a desktop computer at home.
 In high school, he was DJing.
 He got a RadioShack MIDI keyboard and a Roland MC-909.
 This was the turning point to a career in music production.
 Still, Malik does not define his music as "electronic music."
 He says: "I like experimenting...I like to bend genres."

 Career

 Advertising

 Malik has worked with Ogilvy and Mather as music director, strategist and consultant, and with multinational brands.
 Malik has produced content television, radio, and digital campaigns.
 He has worked with longtime collaborator Adnan Malik, and filmmakers Ahsan Rahim, Kamal Khan, Asim Raza, and Sharmeen Obaid-Chinoy.

 Cinema

 In 2019, Malik created songs in the films Laal Kabootar and Baaji.
 Malik's singing in Laal Kabootar was described by Something Haute as "power-packed vocals."
 According to the Express Tribune: "Laal Kabootar isn't only an impressive visual experience but its sound and production design further break new ground.

 Laal Kabootar has been selected as Pakistan's official submission for the 92nd Academy Awards (Oscars), and is a candidate for nomination in the best International Feature Film category.
 Laal Kabootar (The Red Pigeon) was screened at the 2020 Palm Springs International Film Festival in California.
 It was also screened at the Singapore International Film Festival and won best feature at the Vancouver International South Asian Film Festival.